Case studies:

 Your Voice

-survey feedback provided the evidence needed for the change programme ahead and leaders committed to act.
+Survey feedback provided the evidence needed for the change programme ahead and leaders committed to act.

 “Looking at the results, we had some work to do around trust and only 30% of employees believed we’d act on the results,” said Steve.
 “However, overall engagement was pretty good (74%) with a lot of positivity about relationships, individual roles, pride in their work and the heritage brands.
 The results clearly supported the narrative that we needed; requests for more joined up, collaborative working, to feel more connected and valued, and to improve development and reward.”